- Frequent travelers and foodies earn 3x more points on related purchases

 As we already discussed, this card charges a $450 annual fee.
 While it is a big fee, you get a huge range of benefits that lowers the effective fee on the card.
 Authorized users cost an additional $75 each per year.

-This credit card charges variable rate APR from 17.49% to 24.49% depending on your credit history and market rates.
+This credit card charges variable rate APR depending on your credit history and market rates.
 This rate can change at any time.
 Balance transfers charge the same rates.
-Cash advances cost 26.49% APR (also variable rate).
+Cash advances have a slightly higher APR.

 There is no foreign transaction fee.
 High five!
 You can use the card anywhere in the world and get a competitive interest rate with no extra charge.